Big-coconut/Whitakers-words/README.md

 # Whitaker's Words Output Breakdown Program

-This program is based on mk270's Whitaker's Words, a tool for parsing and translating Latin words.
+This program is a tool for parsing and translating Latin words.
 The goal of this program is to provide a detailed breakdown of each part of the output from Whitaker's Words.

+This project is based on WORDS, a Latin dictionary by Colonel William Whitaker (USAF, Retired).
+Copyright William A. Whitaker (1936-2010).

 ## Features